 Winning with a block lets you return your block card to your hand and draw an additional card.
-Note that you get to return the block card to your hand if the opponent attacks, blocks, or dodges, and you only have to discard it if your block gets thrown.
+This is your best way to build up more cards in your hand.

 As I explained earlier, the payoffs are unclear.
 How good is drawing an extra card when you block an attack?
 It depends how many cards you have and somewhat on how many cards the opponent has.
+It depends on which character you are too, and what your life totals are, and a lot more.
 How good is winning with an attack?
 It depends on how big of a combo you can do.
 How bad is it if you try to throw but get hit by an attack?
 It depends on what kind of combo your opponent has built up, and you only have indirect information about that.
-Would it be twice as bad to get hit by his combo compared to letting him draw a card?
+Would it be twice as bad to get hit by their combo compared to letting them draw a card?
 Three times?
 One half times?

 Players Naturally Develop a Pattern

 Even though the payoffs are unclear, a definite pattern develops in how people tend to play.
 This exactly the property we want because it sets up the mind-games perfectly.
 If you are low on cards, I know you want to block to draw more, and you know I know.
 If I just traded in several pairs for aces, you know I’m itching to dodge so I can hit back with a super attack, and I know you know.
 Will you follow “the script” and do the obvious thing?
 Or will you go to the next Yomi layer and do the counter to the obvious thing?
 Or to the Yomi layer after that and counter the counter?
 These types of mind-games occur in just about every worthwhile competitive game, and the Yomi card game lets you practice these situations and practice reading opponents.